dataGriff/react_intro/README.md

 ## useEffect Dependencies

 * Pass useEffect a dependency array, this can filter when the render occurs as you may not want to rerender page every time
+* If array passes in is empty will only run on first page load
 * See below useEffect only occurs when state of "name" changes as passed into dependency array

 ```javascript